Estadio Azteca exterior view in Mexico City

 Where is Estadio Azteca located?

-Estadio Azteca is located in the Coyoacán borough of Mexico City, at Calzada de Tlalpan 3465.
-It sits at an elevation of 7,200 feet (2,200 meters) above sea level, which is a significant factor for player performance.
+Estadio Azteca is at Calzada de Tlalpan 3465, in the Santa Úrsula Coapa neighborhood of the Coyoacán borough, southern Mexico City.
+It sits at 7,200 feet (2,200 meters) above sea level, a significant factor for player performance.
+The Estadio Azteca metro and light-rail stations are within a 10-minute walk.

 How many World Cups has Estadio Azteca hosted?

-Estadio Azteca is the only stadium in the world to host three FIFA World Cups: 1970, 1986, and 2026.
-It hosted both the 1970 and 1986 World Cup Finals, witnessing Pelé's last World Cup triumph and Maradona's famous 'Hand of God' and 'Goal of the Century.'
+Three: 1970, 1986, and 2026.
+It is the only stadium in the world to host three World Cup tournaments and the only one to stage three opening matches.
+It also hosted the 1970 and 1986 Finals, witnessing Pelé's last World Cup triumph and Maradona's 'Hand of God' and 'Goal of the Century.'

 What World Cup 2026 matches will be played at Estadio Azteca?